-You’ve done it.
-You’ve optimized your site for search engines, you’re getting people to share your content on social media sites, and people are subscribing to your blog in droves.
+You've done it.
+You've optimized your website for search engines and are now getting people to share your content on social media.
+People are subscribing to your blog in droves, but how do you get them to actually read what you've written?

-The Emergence of Scanning
+The emergence of scanning

 With blogs and Twitter and Facebook, everyone has a voice.
 Each person has a story to tell and a platform to tell it.
+This is truly a monumental time.
+But there's just one problem with this age of abundant information:

+No one reads any more.
+Not really.
+Not on the web, not with this Internet.
 Not when everyone feels the need to blog every day just to keep up with the Joneses.
+Not when a million pixels of data and news are demanding your attention every single second.

+Nowadays, people float through the web with little investment in the content they're encountering.
 Sure, people can read.
 They just choose not to.

 With thousands of marketing messages inundating people everyday, who can blame someone for missing a few words here and there?
+There's simply not enough time to read it all.
+Scanning is a necessity.

-When you’re writing copy for for a website or blog, you need to remember that in this age of perpetual distraction, people don’t absorb content like they used to.
+When you're writing copy for for a website or blog, you need to remember that in this age of perpetual distraction, people don't absorb content like they used to.
 Not today.
-Not on this internet.

 So, what do you do to stand out?

 Write content crafted for the scanners and skimmers, of course.
+Here are a few ideas for writing scannable content:

 - Keep the length of your posts short.
 400-600 words is ideal.